Back to blog

 Tech Stack

-Zoho CRM comes ready-made, so the tech-stack question mainly applies to the custom route.
+Zoho CRM is vendor-managed, so the architecture question mainly applies to the custom route.
+These are possible components, not a required stack for every project:

-Next.js for role-based dashboards, clean lead views, quotation screens, and responsive usage. - Backend:
+• Frontend: Next.js for role-based dashboards, clean lead views, quotation screens, and responsive usage.

-Node.js for workflow logic, assignment rules, reminders, reporting, and integrations. - Database:
+• Backend: Node.js for workflow logic, assignment rules, reminders, reporting, and integrations.

 If your main requirement is a lighter relationship tool rather than a full CRM, vendor and client management software may be a better fit than either extreme.